homanchou/xr/book/13-Add-Simple-Hands-For-Avatar.md

 ```

 First we listen to the xr_entered event.
 Within that subscription we create a new subscription for every xr frame, but will unsubscribe when we receive an xr_exited event.
 For every frame we will throttle by time so we only sample once every MOVEMENT_SYNC_FREQ.
 Then we use `scan` to create a state in our pipeline that enables us to stage a payload of { head, left, right } position and rotation arrays.
-We further keep a `prev` and `curr` version of those payloads so that we may drop any payloads if there is no change between payloads.
+We initialize the scan with default values for the head and hands like [0,0,0,0,0,0,1].
+The first 3 zeros are for position and the last 4 digits are for zero rotations expressed as a quaternion.
+We further keep a `prev` and `curr` version of those payloads so that we may filter out any payloads if there is no change between payloads.
 Finally we reshape the data in the pipeline to just the `curr` version and push it out on the channel.

 ### Render box hands for avatars